Skirkzzz/week-13-Ecommerce-Backend/README.md

 npm run seed
 my sql.server start

+##Insomnia
 This code does not have a front end and so the database has to be viewed from a web application such as insomnia https://insomnia.rest/download.
 This allows you to run the crud commands and get (retrieve), Post (add), Delete, Put (alter) data in the database.
+Youv can also use Postman

-# 13 Object-Relational Mapping (ORM): E-Commerce Back End
+13 Object-Relational Mapping (ORM): E-Commerce Back End

 ## Your Task